WebSpellChecker/wproofreader-docker/README.md

 # WProofreader Docker

 This is a Docker configuration that you can use to build a WProofreader image.
+Note!
+You can also use a [Docker image with WProofreader Server](https://hub.docker.com/r/webspellchecker/wproofreader) that you build and published on Doker Hub.

 1. Copy the WebSpellChecker/WProofreader installation package (e.g. `wsc_app_x64_5.5.4.0_57.tar.gz`) to files directory.
 2. Modify installation settings in `config.ini` file.